Vishal-Singh-30/Vishal-Singh-30/README.md

 ## 💫 About Me

-I am Vishal Singh, a final-year Bachelor of Technology student in Computer Science and Engineering at Bennett University (Times of India Group).
-Based in Delhi, I am actively seeking employment opportunities within the Delhi NCR region.
+I am Vishal Singh, a final-year Bachelor of Technology student specializing in Computer Science and Engineering at Bennett University (Times of India Group).
+Currently based in Delhi, I am actively seeking full-time opportunities in software development within the Delhi NCR region.

-As a Full-Stack Developer, I possess a specialized interest in NEXT.js 15 and its implementation in modern web development solutions.
+With a strong foundation in full-stack development, I bring hands-on experience in building modern, scalable web applications.
+My core expertise lies in working with cutting-edge technologies such as Next.js 15, which I am particularly passionate about due to its powerful capabilities in developing dynamic, high-performance user interfaces.

-My technical expertise and academic background have prepared me for professional challenges in software development, and I am eager to contribute my skills to innovative projects.
+Driven by a deep interest in both frontend and backend technologies, I am eager to contribute to innovative teams and projects that value clean code, collaborative problem-solving, and user-centric design.

 ## 🌐 Connect With Me